openeuropa/oe_media/modules/oe_media_embed/README.md

 The OpenEuropa Media Embed module allows the embedding of Media entities into content in an agnostic (non-Drupal) way.

 To this end, it comes with two main elements: the WYSIWYG embed button and the filter plugin.
-On top of that, it forces the site administrators to define which available view modes are also available to be embedded.
+On top of that, it allows the site administrators to define which available view displays are also available to be embedded.

 ## WYSIWYG button